aaron-grau/curic/react/projects/bench_bnb/bench_bnb_i.md

 We should see a `console.log` of all our bench data!

-Finally, we need to re-work our `BenchMiddleware` so that instead of a`console.log`ing the bench data, it dispatches the data as part of an action!
+Finally, we need to re-work our `BenchMiddleware` so that instead of `console.log`ing the bench data, it dispatches the data as part of an action!

   * Import the `receiveBenches` action-creator